CaronLab/mhc-validator/README.md

 # mhc-validator
-Validation of peptide-spectrum matches from mass spectrometry-based immunopeptidomics experiments integrating both database search metrics and
-MHC interaction/presentation predictors into the discriminant function.
+Mhc-validator is a machine learning software tool that is used for the validation of peptide-spectrum matches from mass spectrometry-based immunopeptidomics experiments.
+Mhc-validator integrates both database search metrics and MHC interaction/presentation predictors into the discriminant function.

 ### Installing MHCvalidator

-Note: Tu run mhc-validator, it is recommended to use the comet search engine to create .pin files for mhc-validator.
-How to setup the pipeline is described on the wiki page (https://github.com/CaronLab/mhc-validator/wiki) together with a lay-term description of mhc-validator.
-If you already know how to use comet and/or create your own percolator input files (.pin files) please go ahead with the instructions for how to install mhc-validator below:
+Note: To run mhc-validator, it is recommended to use the comet search engine to create .pin files for mhc-validator.
+How to setup the analysis pipeline from A-Z is described on the wiki page (https://github.com/CaronLab/mhc-validator/wiki) together with a lay-term description of mhc-validator.
+If you already know how to use the comet database search engine and/or create your own percolator input files (.pin files), please jump right to the instructions below explaining how to install mhc-validator:

 On your Linux machine, create a virtual envirmonment with the python IDE (Integrated Develoment Enviroment) of your choice.
-In the example PyCharm with python 3.10 was used.
+In this example PyCharm with python 3.10 was used.
 Then you can clone MHcvalidator from the CaronLab github page, install required packages and MHCvalidator as follows:

 ```python
 ## in your virtual environment terminal console run